xmaysonnave/tiddlywiki-ipfs/README.md

 Use the `build-all` script to build ```Ipfs with TiddlyWiki``` and the `wiki` directory will contain two runnable wikis:

-* favicon.ico
 * index.html (production)
 * dev.html (non-minified)

 #### Running TiddlyWiki
 <a name="developer-running"/>

 Open `wiki/index.html` file in your favorite browser.
-The `favicon.ico` is available as a convenience as its content is embedded in the `index.html`.

 ## Contributing
 <a name="contributing"/>